INTELMO/intelmo/docs/documentation/quick-start.md

 				"name": "Sentiment",
                 "description": "Show the sentiment of the text", "task_type": "generation",
-                "task": analyse_sentiment  # a function that takes article text and returns a string }
+                "task": ... # any function that takes article text and returns a string }
 		],
     )